 - IC Card Authentication is provided to the field in the form of an optional IC card.
-The information necessary to perform the authentication functions described in section 1.4.1 above (username and password, or serial number (IDm)) can be stored to this IC card and then used to authenticate MFP/LP users. - One of two types of IC cards can be used: Those built to Ricoh specifications, and those build to Felica specifications (or containing a Felica chip).
-The former type uses the username and password, while the latter type uses the serial number (IDm) to authenticate the user. - To use this option, it is necessary to install the "ADK" (Authentication Development Kit), a local customization solution.
+The information necessary to perform the authentication functions described in section 1.4.1 above (username and password) can be stored to this IC card and then used to authenticate MFP/LP users.
+This feature supports IC cards built to Ricoh specifications. - To use this option, it is necessary to install the "ADK" (Authentication Development Kit), a local customization solution.